-The RI has recently evolved into the generalized rank invariant (GRI) by extending the domain of the RI from the segments of $\catP$ to the set $\Int(\catP)$ of intervals of $\catP$ or to the even larger set $\Con(\catP)$ of connected subposets of $\catP$ \cite{kim2021generalized}.
-This extension enables the GRI to measure ’persistence’ across a broader range of regions (i.e. the rank of the diagram over the regions) in the indexing poset compared to the RI, and thus the GRI acquires more discriminating power than the RI.
+Motivated by this, the RI has recently evolved into the \emph{generalized rank invariant} (GRI) by extending the domain of the RI from the set $\seg(\catP)$ of segments of the indexing poset $\catP$ to the set $\Int(\catP)$ of \emph{intervals} of $\catP$ or to the even larger set $\Con(\catP)$ of \emph{connected subposets} of $\catP$ \cite{kim2021generalized}.
+By recording the rank of the canonical limit-to-colimit map of the diagram over each element of $\Int(\catP)$ (or of $\Con(\catP)$), the GRI quantifies persistence across a broader range of regions in the indexing poset compared to the RI and, therefore, the GRI acquires more discriminating power than the RI.

-However, the sizes of $\Int(\catP)$ and $\Con(\catP)$ are generally formidable, causing a bottleneck for computing the GRI over the entire $\Int(\catP)$ or even the larger $\Con(\catP)$.
-For example, if $\catP$ is the 2-dimensional 10-by-10 grid, which serves as a simplified setup for the use of 2-parameter persistent homology, then $\Int(\catP)$ comprises 1,497,925,315 elements \cite[Theorem 31]{asashiba2022interval}.
-Therefore, restricting the GRI's domain to a more manageable subset is desirable for computational purposes.
-Then, the foremost questions regarding such a restriction of the domain are: \begin{enumerate} \item[] \textbf{Question 1.} How to restrict, if possible, the domain of the GRI without any loss of information? \item[] \textbf{Question 2.} When can we more compactly encode the GRI as a `persistence diagram'?
+However, the size of $\Int(\catP)$, let alone that of the larger $\Con(\catP)$, are generally formidable, causing a bottleneck for computing the GRI over the entire $\Int(\catP)$ or $\Con(\catP)$.
+For example, if $\catP$ is the 2-dimensional 10-by-10 grid (which serves as a much simplified setup for 2-parameter persistent homology), then $\Int(\catP)$ comprises 1,497,925,315 elements \cite[Theorem 31]{asashiba2022interval}.
+Therefore, \textbf{restricting the domain of the GRI} to a more manageable subset is desirable, \ok{if not downright necessary}, for computational purposes.